diacritics/database/spec/language-file.md

 # language file specification

-A language file is used to collect diacritics mapping information for each language or language variant.
+A language file is used to collect diacritic mapping information for each language or language variant.

 **Example**: